-When we’re making a plan, the goal is to break the goal up in monthly or quarterly goals.
-If you do this, the steps feel smaller and the chances of being overwhelmed are smaller.
+When we’re making a plan, the goal is to break the goal up into monthly or quarterly goals.
+If you do this, the steps feel smaller, and the chances of being overwhelmed are smaller.

 If making a plan is hard for you, think about it this way.
-When you’re making a plan it gets easier and more attainable to reach your goals.
-When there is no plan in place, you may feel overwhelmed and this can result in abandoning your goals altogether.
+When you’re making a plan, reaching your goals is easier and more attainable.
+When there is no plan in place, you may feel overwhelmed, and this can result in abandoning your goals altogether.
 I’m sure you got this!

 Check In With Your Resolutions Regularly

-To keep your resolutions and to stick with them, it is important to check in with your resolutions for the new year regularly.
-You may check daily, weekly, or monthly – it all depends on what has your preference.
+To keep your resolutions and stick with them, it is important to check in with your resolutions for the new year regularly.
+Depending on your preference, you may check daily, weekly, or monthly.

-I have a couple of goals that I want to check in daily with, like moving 30 minutes every day and meditate daily.
+I have a couple of goals I want to check in daily with, like moving 30 minutes daily and meditating daily.
 There are other goals that I want to check in weekly, like working out three times per week.
-Lastly, my bigger goals I only check in with monthly to see my progress.
+Lastly, regarding my bigger goals, I only check in with monthly to see my progress.
 For example, making €300 passive income monthly or saving 75% of my income.

-When you are breaking down your bigger goals, this will help you see where you are at with your individual resolutions for the new year.
-If you are behind, you can still correct as you are checking in regularly.
+When you are breaking down your bigger goals will help you see where you are at with your individual resolutions for the new year.
+If you are behind, you can still correct it as you are checking in regularly.

 Make It A Habit

-The best thing you can do with anything is making it a habit.
-That is the way you will be more likely to attain the resolutions you set for the new year.
+The best thing you can do with anything makes it a habit.
+That is how you will more likely attain the resolutions you set for the new year.

-Do it daily or a few times per week, and it will be in your system do to this activity on a regular basis.
+Do it daily or a few times per week, and it will be in your system due to this activity on a regular basis.

 If you want to meditate daily, set your alarm 10 minutes earlier and start doing it.
 If you want to work out 3x per week, set a reminder on your phone and plan the days you want to work out.